precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 The basis-function has to be defined as a subtag in all kernel methods.
 In this example the basis-function `compact-polynomial-c6` is used with a support radius of `r=1.8`.

 {% note %}
 We recommend to use the alias tag, as long as there are no further requirements regarding the desired mapping method. preCICE reports initially, which mapping method was selected for the alias tag.
 However, the decision might vary between different versions.
-If you want to ensure that a specific method is used, please use the corresponding mapping tag.
+If you want to ensure that a specific method is used, use the corresponding mapping tag.
 {% endnote %}

-The configuration of the basis-function is problem dependent.
+The configuration of the basis-function is problem-dependent.
 In general, preCICE offers basis function with global and local support:

 * Basis-functions with global support (such as `thin-plate-splines`) are easier to configure as no further parameter needs to be set.
 However, typically it pays off in terms of accuracy to configure a basis-function according to your problem dimensions and shape.
 * Basis functions with local support need either the definition of a `support-radius` (such as for `compact-polynomial-c2`) or a `shape-parameter` (such as for `gaussian`).
 Selecting a larger and larger support radius leads to a more and more flat basis-function and -in theory- to more and more accurate results.
-However, the resulting linear system becomes more and more ill-conditioned such that the linear-solver might fail, if the basis-function is configured too flat for the given vertex distribution.
+However, the resulting linear system becomes more and more ill-conditioned such that the linear solver might fail eventually.

 ASTE and our [ASTE tutorial](tutorials-aste-turbine.html) enable full insight into the accuracy of the configured mapping method.

 #### Execution backends

 {% experimental %}
-Although the feature is well tested in preCICE, it relies on an unreleased version of Ginkgo.
+Although this feature is well-tested in preCICE, it relies on an unreleased version of Ginkgo.
 Hence, this feature might change in the future.
 {% endexperimental %}

-Starting from version 3, preCICE offers to execute `mapping:rbf-global...` on a different executor backends using the linear-operator library Ginkgo
+Starting from version 3, preCICE offers to execute `mapping:rbf-global...` on different executor backends using the linear-operator library Ginkgo

 ![RBF executors](images/docs/configuration/doc-mapping-rbf-executors.svg)

-To configure the executor, an additional subtag can be used in the mapping configuration
+To configure the executor, an additional subtag can be used in the mapping configuration:

 ```xml
 <mapping:rbf direction="read" from="MyMesh2" to="MyMesh1" constraint="consistent">